Aliases for MYO1G Gene

 GeneCards Summary for MYO1G Gene

 MYO1G (Myosin IG) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Normal wtCFTR traffic / ER-to-Golgi.
+Among its related pathways are Normal wtCFTR traffic / ER-to-Golgi and RhoGDI Pathway.
 GO annotations related to this gene include actin binding and motor activity.
 An important paralog of this gene is MYO1D.

 UniProtKB/Swiss-Prot for MYO1G Gene